thumbnail image

 Juris Doctor and Master in Public Policy

 Pete served as an extern in the Chancery Division of the Circuit Court of Cook County.
-He also learned trial advocacy skills from U.S. District Court Judge Virginia M. Kendall.
-Plus, he taught basic legal principles in Chicago Public Schools as a "Street Law" volunteer.
+He also taught basic legal principles in Chicago Public Schools as a "Street Law" volunteer.

 University of Illinois at Chicago